Establishing a British Academy’s Early Career Researcher Network regional cluster

 Find out more

-The cluster is led by the University of York on behalf of the White Rose University Consortium, and it includes the University of Leeds, the University of Sheffield, and York St John University.
+The Yorkshire & Humber cluster is led by the University of York on behalf of the White Rose University Consortium (University of Leeds, University of Sheffield, and University of York), working in partnership with York St John University and a growing group of regional institutions.

 The White Rose University Consortium actively engages with institutional, regional and national partners to propel positive change and create sustained impact for individuals, communities, and the region.